MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 -   tolerance: it is the % tolerance (default 10)

 *(does this work, all images seem the same)*
-### Resize-module:
-This module is used for resizing an image.

 Usage:

     sequencer.loadImage('PATH')
-    .addSteps('resize',options)
+    .addSteps('paint-bucket',options)
     .run()

+### Resize-module:
+This module is used for resizing an image.

 Where options is an object with the following property: